kelmer44/alfredtools/SCUMMVM_PASSING_SPRITES_IMPLEMENTATION.md

 - Trigger fires when lower 10 bits are all 1s
 - This happens every 1024 frames = **56.2 seconds**
 - Counter is GLOBAL - not reset per room
+- **Overflow safe**: The `& 0x3FF` mask uses only bottom 10 bits, so the trigger works correctly regardless of total counter value (even after overflow)
+- A `uint32` would overflow after ~2.7 days of continuous play, but the mask makes this irrelevant - no reset needed

 ---